 Reports show that there are approximately 120,000 marriages registered per year in Australia.
-This statistic is quite lovely, knowing that 120,000 couples are so content in each other’s company that they are willing to commit to a lifelong together.
 Whilst the idea of marriage evokes a sense of happiness, positivity and warmth, the idea of divorce is quite the opposite.
-Divorce, the formal separation of husband and wife, is often associated with heartache, complication, hurtfulness and anger.
-While reports show that the number of divorces is declining over time, statistics indicate that approximately one in three marriages still end up in divorce, and that in Australia there is approximately 47,000 divorces registered per year.
-Realistically, marriages can be hard work, often-requiring compromise, sacrifice, teamwork, and effort to resolve issues.
-Living together in harmony comes easier to some couples than it does to others.
-Thankfully, for couples experiencing difficulty, marriage counselling may be the answer.
+Divorce is often associated with heartache, complication, hurtfulness and anger.
+Statistics indicate that approximately one in three marriages still end up in divorce, and that in Australia there is approximately 47,000 divorces registered per year.
+Don’t let your marriage end in divorce, seek help from the expert team at Psylegal and reignite the spark that led you to commit to each other in the beginning.

 What is marriage counselling?

 Marriage counselling is a type of therapy delivered to couples or individuals who are either entering into marriage and wanting advice, wanting to reconcile differences and problems within one’s marriage, seeking professional assistance to ensure one’s separation/ divorce goes as smoothly as possible, or wanting psychological assistance to aid their adjustment post-divorce.
 There are many reasons as to why couples may seek marriage counselling, such as the following:

 - Different ideas on how to best parent.

 - Unsatisfactory sexual intimacy or mismatched sexual desire.

 - Boredom or a general sense of unhappiness within the marriage.

 - As a last attempt at restoring their marriage before deciding whether to divorce or not.

 - Advice on how to have a successful marriage.